Risk Estimate under a Time-Varying Autoregressive Model for Data-Driven Reproduction Number Estimation: Introduction

 where $\textbf{A} : \mathbb{R}^T \rightarrow \mathbb{R}^S$ is a possibly nonlinear and non-invertible continuous transformation and $\mathcal{B}$ is a stochastic degradation, possibly \emph{data-dependent}, i.e., neither additive nor multiplicative.
 For example, in low-photon imaging~\cite{melidonis2023efficient}, $\textbf{A}$ is a singular blur operator and the observations are corrupted by Poisson noise, i.e., for $s \in \lbrace 1, \hdots, S\rbrace$, the random variable $\Y_s $ follows a Poisson distribution of intensity $(\textbf{A}\Xvect)_s$.

 Most inverse problems of the form~\eqref{eq:gen-pb} are \emph{ill-posed}, e.g., when $S < T$ leading to non-injective $\textbf{A}$, hence compromising uniqueness of the quantity of interest given observations under Model~\eqref{eq:gen-pb}, or \emph{ill-conditioned}, e.g., when $\textbf{A}$ is a linear operator with a large conditioning number, inducing numerical instability which, in the presence of noise, translates into prohibitively large estimation variance.
-Numerous strategies have been designed to address these challenging limitations, which can be divided into two categories: supervised machine learning~\cite{chan2016plug,vu2021unrolling,laumont2022bayesian} and unsupervised variational and Bayesian techniques~\cite{giovannelli2015regularization,chouzenoux2015convex,foare2019semi,vacar2019unsupervised}.
-The present work focuses on the later category, which is particularly adapted when tackling fundamental research problems~\cite{colas2019nonlinear,pascal2020parameter} or newly emerging phenomena~\cite{pascal2022nonsmooth}, for which annotated data are not available.
-While the negative log-likelihood associated to Model~\eqref{eq:gen-pb} provides a measure of the fidelity of the observations to the model, a regularization term is designed to lift up the ambiguity in the solution of ill-posed and ill-conditioned problems, e.g., leveraging negative log-prior on the quantity of interest~\cite{robert2007bayesian,gribonval2011should}.
+Numerous strategies have been designed to address these challenging limitations, including variational approaches computing a deterministic solution~\cite{Tikhonov_A_1963_j-sov-mat-dok_tikhonov_ripp,wahba1990spline,engl1996regularization,chouzenoux2015convex,foare2019semi,vacar2019unsupervised}, Bayesian techniques well-suited to probability distribution probing~\cite{tarantola2005inverse,giovannelli2015regularization,melidonis2023efficient,fort2023covid19}, and the recently developed supervised machine learning strategies relying on abundant annotated data~\cite{chan2016plug,vu2021unrolling,laumont2022bayesian}.
+The present work focuses on \emph{unsupervised} variational approaches, which are particularly adapted when tackling fundamental research problems~\cite{colas2019nonlinear,pascal2020parameter} or newly emerging phenomena~\cite{pascal2022nonsmooth}, for which complex physical models have been proposed but with no annotated data available.
+While the negative log-likelihood associated to Model~\eqref{eq:gen-pb} provides a measure of the fidelity of the observations to the model, a regularization term is designed to lift the ambiguity in the solution of ill-posed and ill-conditioned problems, e.g., leveraging negative log-prior on the quantity of interest~\cite{robert2007bayesian,gribonval2011should}.
 Balancing the fidelity to the data and the regularity constraints then amounts to compute the maximum a posteriori estimate of the quantity of interest as